 Michael Reynolds, Division Wide Programs Manager

-Pursuant to section 12-41-114.6, C.R.S., all physical therapists in active status shall maintain and demonstrate continuing professional competency in order to renew, reinstate, or reactivate a license to practice physical therapy in the state of Colorado.
-Physical therapist assistants are not required to participate in continuing professional competency.
+All Physical Therapists in “Active” status must maintain and demonstrate Continuing Professional Competency (CPC) in order to renew, reinstate, or reactivate a license to practice physical therapy in the state of Colorado.
+Physical Therapist Assistants are not required to participate in continuing professional competency.

-Effective after completing a first license renewal, physical therapists must demonstrate continuing professional competency in order to renew a license by one of the following three methods:
+Effective after completing a first license renewal, Physical Therapists must demonstrate CPC in order to renew a license by one of the following three methods:

 - Establish learning goals and create a learning plan to accomplish the learning goals.